Minot SkyRockets

-The Minot SkyRockets were a team in the Continental Basketball Association.
+The Minot SkyRockets were a team in the Continental Basketball Association (CBA).
 They played their home games at the Minot Municipal Auditorium.
 The team began play in 2005 as the San Jose Skyrockets of the American Basketball Association.
 The team had a very successful first season, finishing first in the Ron Boone division with a 29-5 record.
 The team advanced to the semifinals of the ABA Great Eight, losing to the Rochester Razorsharks, 106-103.

 At the end of the season, the team announced they were joining the Continental Basketball Association and relocating to Minot, North Dakota.
 The Minot SkyRockets spent three years in North Dakota, losing the 2008 CBA finals to the Oklahoma Cavalry 3-2 before disbanding in 2009.

 2006–07

 DayShawn Wright, Dee Brown, Marco Killingsworth, Ryan Hollins, Pele Paelay, and Ed Nelson were selected in the 2006 CBA Draft.

 2007–2008

 In the 2007 draft, Larry Turner, Brad Brickens, Jeremy Overstreet, James Hughes, Courtney Bohannon, Avis Wyatt, and Adam Haluska were picked by the SkyRockets.

 In January 2008, 20 local investors led by Chris Lindbo formed the Minot CBA Investment Group, LLC and purchased the SkyRockets from APEX Sportstainment.
 APEX also sold their CBA franchise in Great Falls, MT to Michael Tuckman in November 2007.

 The Skyrockets lost the CBA championship to the Oklahoma Cavalry 96-86.
 The series was 3-2.